-As a divorce attorney and mediator it is my responsibility to inform clients
+As a psychologically trained divorce attorney and mediator, it is my responsibility

-of what they are entitled to when considering a divorce.
-Women, in particular,
+to inform clients of what they are entitled to when considering a divorce.

-don’t realize they may be entitled to Rehabilitative Maintenance.
+Women, in particular, don’t realize they may be entitled to rehabilitative

 it is a type of spousal support.
 This type of support gives a wife (who

 may be a financially dependent spouse) and may have left a job or career

 for marriage and to raise a family, the right to receive further education

 or training so she can become self-sufficient and self-supporting.